 4. Equipment Maintenance and Readiness

 - Establish Maintenance Schedules: Establish regular maintenance schedules for all equipment.
-This helps to ensure that equipment is kept in good working order and that potential problems are identified and corrected before they lead to failures.
+This helps to check that equipment is kept in good working order and that potential problems are identified and corrected before they lead to failures.

 5. Safety Oversight